 To this rajma curry recipe

-Here are a couple of watermelon based recipes
+Here is a couple of watermelon rind based recipes that are on this blog.

 Thogayal – vegetable chutney with watermelon rind